Phạm Thị Thanh Trà: Career

-Phạm Thị Thanh Trà was born on 21 January 1964 in Nam Đàn district, North Vietnam.
+Trà was born on 21 January 1964 in Nam Đàn district, North Vietnam.

-She joined the Communist Party of Vietnam on 12 June 1993.
+Trà joined the Communist Party of Vietnam on 12 June 1993.
 Her career began in Yên Bái and worked in the education sector as deputy director of the Disctrict Education Office.
-She also served as vice-chair of the District People's Committee, deputy secretary and secretary of the Yen Bai Provincial Youth League Committee, vice-chair of the Provincial People's Committee, member of the Standing Committee of the Yen Bai Provincial Committee of the Communist Party of Vietnam, and secretary of the Municipal Committee.
+Trà also served as vice-chair of the District People's Committee, deputy secretary and secretary of the Yen Bai Provincial Youth League Committee, vice-chair of the Provincial People's Committee, member of the Standing Committee of the Yen Bai Provincial Committee of the Communist Party of Vietnam, and secretary of the Municipal Committee.
 In 2014, she was promoted to undersecretary of the Yen Bai Provincial Committee of the Communist Party of Vietnam.
-In 2015, she also served as chairwoman of the Yen Bai Provincial People's Committee.
+In 2015, Trà also served as chairwoman of the Yen Bai Provincial People's Committee.

-She was elected in January 2026 member of the 12th Central Committee of the Communist Party of Vietnam.
+Trà was elected in January 2026 member of the 12th Central Committee of the Communist Party of Vietnam.

-In August 2016, after Pham Duy Cuong, secretary of the Yen Bai Provincial Committee of the Communist Party of Vietnam was assassinated, Phạm Thị Thanh Trà succeeded him until 2020.
+In August 2016, after Pham Duy Cuong, secretary of the Yen Bai Provincial Committee of the Communist Party of Vietnam was assassinated, Trà succeeded him until 2020.

-Prime Minister Nguyễn Xuân Phúc appointed her deputy Minister of Home Affairs of Vietnam in September 2020.
-In 2021 she was re-elected member of the 13th Central Committee of the Communist Party of Vietnam.
+Prime Minister Nguyễn Xuân Phúc appointed Trà deputy Minister of Home Affairs of Vietnam in September 2020.
+In 2021 Trà was re-elected member of the 13th Central Committee of the Communist Party of Vietnam.

-On 8 April 2021, the National Assembly appointed her the new Minister of Home Affairs.
-She became the first female Deputy Prime Minister of Vietnam on 25 October 2025.
+On 8 April 2021, the National Assembly appointed Trà the new Minister of Home Affairs.
+Trà became the first female Deputy Prime Minister of Vietnam on 25 October 2025.